 For modern Indian in Midtown: Tabla

-Grab a table under a heater on Tabla’s patio for an Indian feast in Midtown.
+Grab a table on Tabla’s patio for an Indian feast in Midtown.
 Traditionalists will appreciate dishes such as butter chicken and lamb korma, but dig a bit deeper on the menu to find wholly original creations such as duck samosas and kale and pea fritters.
-Don’t miss the cocktail menu either, which borrows from the kitchen’s spice collection for drinks like the chai spice-infused old fashioned.
+Don’t miss the cocktail menu either, which borrows from the kitchen’s spice collection for drinks such as the Goan Beach, with cachaça, mango, chiles, and mint.

 For creative seafood in Inman Park: BeetleCat

-BeetleCat takes the idea of a New England seafood shack and turns it on its head, juxtaposing stand-bys like lobster rolls and oyster platters with dishes such as moqueca, a warming Brazilian seafood stew packed with shrimp, the fish of the day, coconut, jalapeño, cashews, and rice.
-Put on a fisherman’s sweater and head to the heated patio, where hot buttered rum is on offer if you need an extra layer.
+BeetleCat takes the idea of a New England seafood shack and turns it on its head, juxtaposing stand-bys like lobster rolls and oyster platters with dishes such as moqueca, a Brazilian seafood stew packed with shrimp, the fish of the day, coconut, jalapeño, cashews, and rice.
+Head to the bright and colorful patio, where the Fish House Punch made with rum, brandy, peach whiskey, lemon, and black tea comes by the mug or the pitcher.